Senate, House Republicans on collision course over defense spending

-Senate Republicans are looking for a way to get around the caps on defenses spending set by the debt-limit deal that President Biden and Speaker Kevin McCarthy (R-Calif.) negotiated last month, putting them on a collision course with House Republicans.
+Senate Republicans are looking for a way to get around the caps on defense spending set by the debt limit deal that President Biden and Speaker Kevin McCarthy (R-Calif.) negotiated last month, putting them on a collision course with House Republicans.

-Republican defense hawks on the Senate Appropriations Committee vented their frustration with the allocations for the Defense Department set by Senate Democrats and House Republicans, which represents more than a 3 percent increase over current spending levels.
+Republican defense hawks on the Senate Appropriations Committee vented their frustration with the allocations for the Defense Department set by Senate Democrats and House Republicans, which represents an increase of more than 3 percent over current spending levels.

 “There will be conversation among senators and hopefully the House to increase our spending to deter China.
 Reducing the size of the U.S. Navy doesn’t deter China,” he said.

-Sen. Susan Collins (Maine), the top-ranking Republican on the Appropriations Committee, said she was concerned “that the new debt-limit law caps regular defense funding in fiscal year 2024 at the inadequate level requested by the president … fails to meet the security challenges facing our nation.”
+Sen. Susan Collins (Maine), the top-ranking Republican on the Appropriations Committee, said she was concerned that “the new debt limit law caps regular defense funding in fiscal year 2024 at the inadequate level requested by the president” and that it “fails to meet the security challenges facing our nation.”

-Those numbers don’t include defense spending spread across other departments, including the Department of Energy, which oversees the nation’s nuclear arsenal, the Department of Homeland Security as well as money allocated for military construction and veterans affairs.
+Those numbers don’t include defense spending spread across other departments, including the Department of Energy, which oversees the nation’s nuclear arsenal; the Department of Homeland Security; and money allocated for military construction and veterans affairs.

 “I’m not going to prejudge what some of them [in the Senate] do, but if they think they’re writing a supplemental because they want to go around an agreement we just made, it’s not going anywhere,” he told Punchbowl News earlier this month.

-Graham and Collins on Thursday also spoke out against the spending allocations Senate Democrats set for homeland security.
+Graham and Collins also spoke out Thursday against the spending allocations Senate Democrats set for homeland security.

 “We were given a top-line [spending number] that was extremely challenging and difficult,” she said.
 “I would dare say no one on this committee, certainly Sen. Collins or I, would have negotiated that agreement.
 We were not in the room but we have been given that order.”